CarlTBarnes/Wordle/README.md

 To use this tool fill in the Correct Green letters in the Green entry boxes.
  Fill in the Yellow letters in the Yellow entry boxes then tick the check boxes for the positions 1-5 that missed.
- For any gray letters that are not in the word you must click them in the keyboard at the bottom of the window.
+ For any Gray letters that are not in the word you must click them in the keyboard at the bottom of the window.

 ![tool 1](images/tool1.png)

 In the Wordle game above the guess "AROSE" scores "R,O" as Yellow and "A,S,E" as Gray.
  In the Tool you enter the "R,O" into the Yellow entries and check boxes 2 and 3 to identify the position of the miss.
  For incorrect letters "A,S,E" you must click in the bottom keyboard to note those as Gray.
  The Tool then calculates the two word lists and scores.